thibautambrosino/REPR/pbr/README.md

 * A Cook-Torrance GGX specular BRDF

 To learn about:
-* The subject, please reach the [Assignment](#assignment)
+* The subject, please reach the [Assignment section](#assignment)
 * The provided code, please have a look at the [Provided Code section](#provided-code).

 ## Installation

-After cloning the repository, install dependencies using:
+After cloning the repository, install the dependencies using:

 ```sh
 yarn # Alternatively you can run `npm install`